Greenford: Parks and recreation

 The grounds of the former Ravenor Farm has become Greenford's largest park; Ravenor Park is the venue for the annual Greenford Carnival, which is held every July.

 Until 1910, the land that formed Ravenor Farm/Ravenor Park was a detached part of Northolt parish, with the tithes to the land going to St. Mary's Church, Northolt and not the Greenford parish of Holy Cross, Greenford.

-There are also Perivale Wood, the Horsenden Hill, and Northala Fields near Northolt.
+There are also Perivale Wood, the Horsenden Hill, and Northala Fields near Northolt, Marnham Fields, and Brent Valley Park.

 Neighbouring areas

 Demography

 Greenford is covered by three electoral wards of the London Borough of Ealing, together counting a population of 46,787 as of the 2011 UK census.

 The median house price as of 2014 was £249,000 in Greenford Broadway, £307,000 in Greenford Green, and £345,000 in North Greenford.
 In Greenford Green and North Greenford, over 60% of houses are owned, whereas in Greenford Broadway a majority are rented.
 The population are from a diverse set of backgrounds including Polish, English and other BAME backgrounds (i.e. Black, Asian and minority Ethnic).
-The median age of those from Black, Asian and minority Ehnic backgrounds was 33, 34 and 34 years respectively.
+The median age of those from Black, Asian and minority ethnic backgrounds was 33, 34 and 34 years respectively.

 Sport and leisure

-Greenford has two Non-League football teams London Tigers F.C. who play at the Avenue Park Stadium and North Greenford United F.C. who play at Berkeley Fields.
+Greenford has three Non-League football teams, London Tigers F.C. who play at the Avenue Park Stadium, North Greenford United F.C. who play at Berkeley Fields and Greenford Celtic.

 The Greenford Park Trotting Track was a pioneer speedway venue and open meetings were staged 1928–1930.
 The track would be called a long track now, as it was of the order of half a mile/800 metres per lap.
 The trotting track was situated on the south side of Birkbeck Avenue, just north of the A40 Western Avenue.

 Places of interest

-Greenford Heritage Centre: a cornucopia of British-made domestic paraphernalia of 20th century is on display – a variety of household items that were commonly found in British homes and gardens in the past.
+The Greenford heritage centre displays 20th century British-made domestic household items that were commonly found in British homes and gardens in the past.

-London Motorcycle Museum, occupying the former Ravenor Farm buildings in Oldfield Lane South, is the capital's only motorbike museum.
-Opened in 1999 with a display of around 60 exhibits, it now has around 200 exhibits on display including a wide range of bikes.

-The Parish Church of Holy Cross (old church), is a late 15th or early 16th century parish church.
+The Parish Church of Holy Cross is a late 15th or early 16th century parish church.

 Betham House, is an 18th-century former charity school built by Edward Betham.

 Economy

 Significant local businesses include: British Bakeries, IBM, Aurora (TV Lighting), Panavision, Panalux, Wincanton (Distribution Centre) and Royal Mail (Regional distribution centre).
 KBR has an office in Greenford.

-In Greenford Green in front of the train station is the large Westway Cross Shopping Park.
-This retail park has many stores such as Next, Smyths Toys and Sports Direct.
+The Westway Cross Shopping Park is in Greenford Green.
+This retail park has stores including Next, Smyths Toys and Sports Direct.